 Tour of our Food Forest!

-If there was ever a time to plant more trees, grow more food, and become more self-reliant, it is now.
+With the climate crisis and biodiversity loss, if there was ever a time to plant more trees, grow more food, and become more self-reliant, it is now.
 I am feeling this urgency more and more every day.

 It’s time for action.
 Taking what small steps you can to build your resilience, to increase your skills, to connect with your community, and to grow our local food system is what is needed at this moment in history.